30 Minutes to Build Private AI Customer Service with OpenClaw + VPS

 EMBEDDING_MODEL=text-embedding-3-small

-Option 3: System prompt constraints
+Option 3: Strong System Prompt

-4. Website integration
+4. Website Integration

 <script>